The Travel Channel's Ethical Hedonist's feature on EHRA Life on the EHRA project created by one of our volunteers.

 Dad and Son mixing cement

-Today is the last day build of the build project.
+Today is the last day of the school project.
 We will then headback to base camp to relax – a job well done!

 Today the group have a day to relax and explore the area surrounding base camp.
 In the afternoon Hendrick will take those who are interested on a nature walk (+- 3kms) and will also tell the group about different survival skills and edible plants from the desert.
 Today’s challenge is to bake a chocolate cake on the fire!